 - MailChimp also offers a “Pay as you go” option to purchase email credits for $0.005-$0.03 cents per email, making it easy to scale up or down depending on seasonality, slow periods, fluctuating database sizes, or in order to send one-time campaigns to a large list without permanently increasing your subscriber plan.

 - To take your email marketing to the next level, an additional $199 per month gets you the Mailchimp Pro Marketer Plan, which includes all of their marketing automation-lite features.

 - All nonprofit organizations receive a 15% discount on MailChimp paid accounts.

-- You can receive 15% off your Constant Contact account if you prepay for 6 months or a year in advance.
+- You can receive 10% off your Constant Contact account if you prepay for 6 months in advance, or 15% off for a year in advance.

-- Nonprofits get double the incentive to prepay, with a 30% prepayment discount.
+- Nonprofits get double the incentive to prepay, with a 20% prepayment discount for 6 months and a 30% prepayment discount for annual payments.